Top 10 Basketball Things to Do in Minneapolis

 3. Howl During a Minnesota Timberwolves Game

 Featuring a roster of exciting young stars, the Minnesota Timberwolves are a franchise on the hunt for glory on the NBA hardwood.
-Founded as an expansion team in 1989, the Wolves have yet to appear in the NBA Finals, but have been trending up in recent seasons with the addition of standout players like Anthony Edwards, Karl-Anthony Towns, Rudy Gobert and D'Angelo Russell.
+Founded as an expansion team in 1989, the Wolves have yet to appear in the NBA Finals, but have been trending up in recent seasons with the addition of standout players like Anthony Edwards, Karl-Anthony Towns and Rudy Gobert.
 Notable former players include Jimmy Butler, Sam Cassell, Kevin Garnett, Tom Gugliotta, Kevin Love, Stephon Marbury, Sam Mitchell, Isaiah Rider, Ricky Rubio, Wally Szczerbiak and Andrew Wiggins.
 After an inaugural season in the since-demolished Metrodome (now the site of U.S. Bank Stadium), Minnesota plays its home games at Target Center in downtown Minneapolis.
 Opened in 1990 but thoroughly renovated in 2017, Target Center has a capacity of nearly 19,000 for basketball games and features one of the largest center-hung arena scoreboards in the nation.

 Pictured above: Minnesota Timberwolves guard Anthony Edwards